AyrA/ImgurTitleEditor/README.md

 The cache builder is automatically opened once you are authorized.
 It will download all image metadata and then all thumbnails.
-It's highly recommended that you let it finish or you will experience extremely sluggish performance.
+**It's highly recommended that you let it finish or you will experience extremely sluggish performance.**

-You can also open the cache builder from the main window file menu.
+You can also open the cache builder from the main window file menu at any time.
+This is recommended if you uploaded images outside of this application, or if you performed any other operation on them (for example setting a description) outside of this application.

 ## Main Window